redis-test-account/technical-challenge-1/README.md

 ```
 7. Verify that the server is up and running
 ```
-redis-cli ping
+redis-cli -a <some_master_password> ping
 ```
+where  <some_master_password> the master password that you set previoiusly
  Expected to see the following on the output
 ```
 PONG
 ```